What is a Workstream and How can it Benefit Your Organization?

 Work Stream Collaboration

 Collaboration between a work stream and different work streams within an organization can greatly benefit a product, service or process.
 Various digital tools can be used for collaboration between a work stream to effectively work on activities from start to finish.
 Similarly, you can map out the various work streams working on products, services and solutions in your organization and find ways to encourage collaboration between them.
 There are many digital tools and services such as LivePlan, ProjectPartner and Asana that can help you out in streamlining your workstreams and encouraging collaboration between them.
+Other more specific tools can help toward specific areas of interest, for example, a test management tool can help writing test cases and unit tests.

 Work Streams not Silos